Voice conversations matched by what's on your mind.

 Talk like strangers on a train.

-Affinity app interface showing particle orb animation and topic picker
+Affinity app interface showing particle orb animation and text input

 Why it feels different